pawelc/docs/toread.md

 Composite likelihood methods
 Statistical analysis of non-lattice data
-Probability, Random Variables and Stochastic Processes Learning with tree-averaged densities and distributions The pseudo-marginal approach for efficient Monte Carlo computations
-Vines: a new graphical model for dependent random variables Factorial mixture of Gaussians and the marginal independence model Posterior sampling when the normalising constant is unknown Probabilistic supervised learning
+Probability, Random Variables and Stochastic Processes The pseudo-marginal approach for efficient Monte Carlo computations Factorial mixture of Gaussians and the marginal independence model Posterior sampling when the normalising constant is unknown Probabilistic supervised learning